ramshankarmg/CW-Terraform-Website/README.md

 * 2 Nat Gateways, one each in the subnet.
 * 3 Route tables; 2 Private and 1 Public.
 * 4 Security groups.
-* 1 RDS cluster either Multi-AZ or non Multi-AZ depending on environment.
+* 1 RDS cluster in Multi-AZ.
 * 1 RDS subnet group.
 * 1 Auto-scaling group.
 * 1 Launch configuration.